Manuscripts

 (Comments are welcome!)

 1. A unified biclausal approach to right dislocation in Chinese.
-Submitted, Journal of East Asian Linguistics.
+Resubmitted, Journal of East Asian Linguistics.

-2. Partial deletion on head chains: discontinuous predicates in Cantonese.
-In prep. [with Tommy Tsz-Ming Lee]
+2. Partial deletion on head chains: Discontinuous predicates in Cantonese.
+Submitted, Natural Language and Linguistic Theory. [with Tommy Tsz-Ming Lee]

 Publications